Call toll free 877-386-0397

 We will have to use this Sitka table because Alaska Dept. of Fish & Game doesn't bother to make a king salmon catch rate table for our area… to little fishing effort to bother!
 We have already shown with the NMFS tables above that we have a slightly better catch rate for king salmon than Sitka.
 We will use Sitka's stats to represent the Highliner Lodge when comparing king salmon catch rates.

-Please note the charts represent how long, on average, it takes to catch a king salmon, not how many king salmon were caught.
-Notice the window of opportunity to catch kings is nearly 4 months long!
+Please note that the charts below compare how many rod hours, on average, it takes to catch a king salmon that you decide to keep, not how many king salmon were caught.
+Notice the window of opportunity to catch kings is nearly 4 months long in our area!
 Now look at the Juneau chart below.

 can’t I show you a harvest rate table for Pelican?
 Because